-Transplantology is a branch of medicine that studies the questions and issues of organs transplantation, as well as the perspectives of artificial organs creation.
+Transplantology is a branch of medicine that studies issues related to organ transplantation, as well as the prospect for artificial organ creation in the future.

-What every patient needs to know in transplantology?
+What does every patient need to know about transplantology?

 - Donor – is an organism from which organs or tissues are taken for transplantation.